Frequently Asked Questions

 What academic credits are earned?
 How are credits transferred back to my university?

 The course is a unique approach to history, philosophy, leadership, and theology, centered on understanding and developing a Catholic worldview.
 In the past, students have received credit to cover required or elective courses in any one of the following subject areas: history, philosophy, theology, ethics, and humanities.
 To determine what your study abroad credits will count for, we recommend talking to your study abroad office or department chair.
-After it is finalized in the coming months, our syllabus will be available on our website.

 If you have any further questions regarding the curriculum, please email firstname.lastname@example.org